-The welfare of all of our children at Walthamstow Hall is our paramount responsibility.
-A child being absent from education, particularly for prolonged periods and/or on repeat occasions, can act as a vital warning sign to a range of safeguarding issues including abuse or neglect, child sexual and/or criminal exploitation and county lines.
+The welfare of all of our children at Walthamstow Hall School is our paramount responsibility.
+A child being absent from education, for prolonged periods and/or on repeat occasions, can act as a vital warning sign to a range of safeguarding issues including abuse or neglect, child sexual and/or criminal exploitation and county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so called 'honour'-based abuse or risk of forced marriage.
-Every adult who works at the School has been trained to appreciate that they have a key responsibility for helping to keep all of the children safe at all times.
+Every adult who works at the school has been trained to appreciate that he or she has a key responsibility for helping to keep all of the children safe at all times.
 This includes the importance of effective information sharing to ensure our children are safe and receiving suitable education.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in the future.
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child being absent in the future.
 Where staff have concerns that a child is absent from school for prolonged periods and/or on repeat occasions, or missing from school, this policy should be followed.

-Every member of our staff who works with children has read at least Part I of Keeping Children Safe in Education (KCSIE).
+Every member of our staff who works with children has read Part I of Keeping Children Safe in Education (KCSIE).
+All have been trained to appreciate that they have a key responsibility for helping to keep all of the children safe at all times.
 Our staffing ratios are generous and are deliberately designed to ensure that every child is supervised the whole time that they are in our care.